Semigroup actions on sets and the Burnside ring: Action reversing functors

 Let $j$ and $k$ be two elements in $I$.
 As above there are integers $t,t'$ with $t>t'$ and so that $\alpha_l(j)(f(1))=f(j^{t-t'-1})$.
 Similarly there are integers $s,s'$ with $s>s'$ and $ \alpha_l(k)(f(1))=f(k^{s-s'-1}). $ Hence both $ \alpha_l(k)(f(1)) $ and $ \alpha_l(k)(f(1)) $ are elements of $im(f)$, which means $\alpha_l(i^{m-m'})$ is identity on both.

 By our initial assumption we have

 which implies

-As a result we get $ \alpha_l( j)(f(1))= \alpha_l( k)(f(1))$, i.e. a contradiction, so that $f(1)$ must be an element of $ \mathrm{A}^l$.
-The association $f\mapsto f(1)$ defines a function and by definition of $ \mathrm{A}^l$ this function is injective as well.
-Thus, we get a bijection as desired.
-This completes the proof. \end{proof} Since in $\bAct(I)$ one side is an isomorphism, then this lemma implies the inverse of an object in $\bAct(I)$ is also finite, in fact there is a one to one correspondence with the elements in $ \mathrm{A}^l$.
+As a result we get $ \alpha_l( j)(f(1))= \alpha_l( k)(f(1))$, i.e. a contradiction, so that $f(1)$ must be an element of $ A^l$.
+The evaluation function $\evl$ is injective by definition of $A^l$ and $\evl (f_a)=a$.
+By Proposition \ref{isom} we get an isomorphism as desired.
+This completes the proof. \end{proof} Objects in $\bact(I)$ are the actions with either left or right component is reversible.
+Assume $A$ is an $I$-set with right component is reversible.
+Then we define $A^l$ as $\rMap A^l$.
+We have the following lemma: \begin{lemma} There is an isomorphism $\lMap (A)\cong A^l$ as $I$-sets. \end{lemma} \begin{proof} The proof follows from Lemma \ref{invfinite} and Proposition \ref{leftinv}. \end{proof}